-As pilots develop, in order to determine whether DIBs are an effective approach to solving development problems and, if so, to take the approach to scale, it will be important that lessons from DIB design and implementation are shared.
-The DIB Working Group recommends that investors, intermediaries, outcomes funders, and service providers share lessons about this new approach to improve the design of future DIBs and help the market grow.
+As pilots develop, in order to determine whether DIBs are an effective approach to solving development problems and if so to take the approach to scale, it will be important that lessons from DIB design and implementation are shared.

 First, a rigorous evaluation design should be built into pilots.
 Evaluations should assess whether and how interventions led to better outcomes; whether and how the structure changed incentives and led to greater transparency around the impact of donor funding; whether and how the structure led to greater innovation; and whether and how it resulted in greater efficiency in terms of services, stakeholder relationships and value for money.
 This will help build the evidence base for DIBs and allow good approaches to emerge and spread, and bad ideas to "fail quickly."
 These evaluations should be made public as soon as they are available to ensure that lessons from past evaluations can be used to inform the design of future programmes.